cawzkf/Cawzkf/README.md

 ### **MachForce – Energy Digital Twin (Shell Eco-marathon)**
 *2026 – Present | Research project · MachForce team*

-Real-time energy **digital twin** of the MachForce electric prototype, built on a **simplified longitudinal dynamic model** that estimates instantaneous power, accumulated energy, and battery State of Charge (SoC), including regenerative braking.
-The physics domain is fully decoupled from infrastructure through a **plugable telemetry source** and a ports-and-adapters design, so the data source can be swapped without touching the model.
-This model is already in use as the base of the car's software.
+Real-time energy **digital twin** of the MachForce electric prototype, based on a **simplified longitudinal dynamic model** that estimates instantaneous power, accumulated energy and battery State of Charge (SoC), including regenerative braking.
+A ports-and-adapters design keeps the physics domain fully decoupled from infrastructure, so the data source is pluggable, CARLA stands in for the not-yet-instrumented vehicle today and will be swapped for **real onboard sensors over RS485** with no change to the rest of the system.

-CARLA currently stands in for the not-yet-instrumented vehicle, feeding the twin over an **asynchronous MQTT bus**; a future **RS485 → MQTT** bridge will feed the same bus from real onboard sensors (voltage, current, temperature, speed) without any change to the rest of the system.

-**Architecture:** RAMI 4.0 layering (Asset → Integration → Communication → Information → Functional) over an MQTT bus that decouples acquisition, processing and exposure. **Information layer** — temporal persistence in TimescaleDB (per session) and an **Asset Administration Shell** (Eclipse BaSyx, IDTA submodels: TimeSeries 02008, EnergyEfficiency, TechnicalData 02003) synced in real time via REST. **Communication layer** — an **OPC UA server** (asyncua) whose address space mirrors the AAS V3 hierarchy (UAExpert-inspectable), a **FastAPI REST + WebSocket** API, and a **LoRa** link to the pit.
-A **React + Vite dashboard** shows live KPIs, real-time charts, the driven track and operational alerts, with runtime editing of parameters and alert thresholds.
-Fully environment-configurable (no hardcoding); one-command Docker Compose deploy.
+Built along the **RAMI 4.0** layering over an asynchronous **MQTT** bus: temporal persistence (**TimescaleDB**), a formal **Asset Administration Shell** (Eclipse BaSyx, IDTA submodels) synced in real time, and an **OPC UA** server for industrial integration — covering the Integration, Functional, Information and Communication layers.

-**Tech:** Python, MQTT (Mosquitto), TimescaleDB/PostgreSQL, Eclipse BaSyx (AAS), OPC UA (asyncua), FastAPI, React + Vite, LoRa, Docker Compose, pytest, structlog, CARLA (current data source); embedded telemetry hardware (RS485) in development
+**Tech:** Python, MQTT (Mosquitto), TimescaleDB/PostgreSQL, Eclipse BaSyx (AAS), OPC UA (asyncua), FastAPI, LoRa, Docker Compose, pytest, structlog, CARLA
-**Highlights:** RAMI 4.0 with ports & adapters; 89 unit tests (AAA); code verification against the analytical model with 0.0000% residual (implementation correctness, not experimental validation); offline synthetic simulation + end-to-end smoke test; real-time strategic indicators (specific consumption, estimated range, moving-average power); raw→processed latency ≈5.7 ms (well under the 100 ms step)
+**Highlights:** 89 unit tests; code verification against the analytical model (0.0000% residual — implementation correctness, not experimental validation); real-time strategic indicators (specific consumption, estimated range, moving-average power); pluggable telemetry source (CARLA → real RS485 sensors)

 ---